Ridge Forrester: 2013–present

 Sheila Carter returns to L.A after being accused of trying to kill Quinn.
 Sheila with the help of Charlie learns of Ridge and Quinn's affair and tells Eric.
 Ridge and Quinn confesses to Eric on their affair and Eric kicks Quinn and Ridge out the mansion.
 When Steffy demanded Ridge tell her what he did to Eric, Ridge reveals to Steffy about him and Quinn.
 Steffy asks Ridge if he is in love with Quinn, Ridge tells his daughter that he is not, and that he hopes that Eric does not divorce Quinn.
-When Ridge visits Eric at a motel, he tells Ridge that he is no longer is son and that he betrayed him again, but later would forgives Ridge.
+When Ridge visits Eric at a motel, he tells Ridge that he his no longer is son and that he betrayed him again but later forgives Ridge.
 Brooke talks to Ridge about divorcing Bill and that she has seen his true colors.
 Brooke never tells Ridge that she left him for burning down Spectra, but tells him that he punched Liam.
 Ridge works to get Brooke to take him back but has competition, when his young brother Thorne (Ingo Rademacher) who returns from Paris, and wants Brooke and his CEO position.
-However Ridge wins Brooke back after Bill sign the divorce papers, and marries her at the Forester mansion, and has Thorne as his best man.
+However Ridge wins Brooke back after Bill signs the divorce papers, and marries her at the Forester mansion, and has Thorne as his best man.